system-zero/system-zero/README.md

     [File.stat in La](src/z/app/file/src/File.stat.lai)
     ...

   - a shell
     state: don't never tried to work with it, as there are other areas to dedicate attention (it is not a priority, as the direction might change)
       updates:
         Sweet November Days and olive season: This is now at least a little bit more useful with command, argument, filename, last component completions and shell word expansion.

+       End of the year: This is now quite functional and usefull.

     sources:
     [document](data/docs/zs.md)
     [Sh   library](src/z/lib/Sh/src/libsh.c)
     [Proc library](src/z/lib/Proc/src/libproc.c)

   - an early draft of a sudo like utility
     state: audit and careful review it is required.
 It works for my usage and I use it a lot.
 But there should be unhandled cases.
 It is just a proof of concept mostly and written in the very first days.